1wheel/roadtolarissa/source/_posts/2017-09-02-hurricane-how-to.md

 <img src="https://i.imgur.com/hCXJovg.gif" style="margin: 0px auto; display: block;">

-Getting this done on deadline required mashing together a couple of different web technologies, like svg and canvas, with a grab bag of open source libraries.
+Getting this done on deadline required mashing together a couple of different web technologies, like SVG and canvas, with a grab bag of open source libraries.
 This post describes some of tricks and techniques we used to bring everything together.

 ## Finding the data

 First we needed a data source.
-Preferably a frequently updating one, with gridded values so we could make a map with more detail than just a few station numbers overlaid.
+Preferably a frequently updating one, with gridded values so we could make a map with more detailed than just overlaying numbers with the total rainfall at few locations.

-The [Global Precipitation Measurement Constellation](https://pmm.nasa.gov/data-access/downloads/gpm) seemed initially seemed like a good candidate - it promised a grid of rainfall rates around the world 30 minute slices.
+The [Global Precipitation Measurement Constellation](https://pmm.nasa.gov/data-access/downloads/gpm) seemed initially seemed like a good candidate - it promised a grid of rainfall rates around the world in 30 minute slices.
 After spending most of the day wrangling netCDF files and R though, I had only managed to make map showing the path GPM satellites had traced over the earth during one of the 30 minute update windows:

 <img src="https://i.imgur.com/cFAL1iC.png" style="margin: 0px auto; display: block; max-width: 573px;">

 [Interesting](https://www.youtube.com/watch?v=tHXHUc52SAw), but no where near to anything publishable.
-This was particularly frustrating because the previous afternoon I had watched Josh Katz put together a [historical rainfall map](https://www.nytimes.com/interactive/2017/08/29/upshot/harvey-rainfall-where-you-live.html) using similar data and tools, but I wasn't familiar enough with the domain to duplicate his efforts quickly and started to worry that I had wasted time that should have gone towards making a station number map.
+This was particularly frustrating because the previous afternoon I had watched Josh Katz put together a [historical rainfall map](https://www.nytimes.com/interactive/2017/08/29/upshot/harvey-rainfall-where-you-live.html) using similar data and tools, but I wasn't familiar enough with the domain to duplicate his efforts quickly.
+I started to worry that I had wasted time that would have been better spent making making a map with a couple of numbers overlaid.

 Thankfully two of my other collagues, Jugal Patel and Anjali Singhvi, found a [National Weather Service FTP](http://www.srh.noaa.gov/data/ridge2/Precip/qpehourlyshape/2017/201708/20170828/) and showed me how to convert the files to simple CSVs.
-Opening them in QGIS showed they had exactly the data we wanted - a grid of hourly rainfall values.
+Opening them in [QGIS](http://www.qgis.org/en/site/) showed they had exactly the data we wanted - a grid of hourly rainfall values.

 <img src="https://i.imgur.com/Vgh8uZS.png" style="margin: 0px auto; display: block; max-width: 573px;">

 A bit of bash downloaded files from the FTP, extracted them and converted them a CSV with day and hour in the file name (the 26th and 7 AM here).